- Religion and Philosophy»

 With two women in one man’s life, the women can be sure of unequal loyalty.
 Even for Hagar in a culture that accepted concubinage, and where it seemed that fertility would guarantee her a place in the household, life became miserable.
 For the arrangement to work, she would have had to retain the posture of slavery, allowing Sarah to own her and her child.
 That was the reality, but she lost focus.

-Hagar Lost Connections
+Sarah Lost Connections

 Sarai was abusive to Hagar and Hagar ran away.
 (16:7)